smeehan12/standalone-recast-tutorial/_episodes/02-makinganalysisbase.md

 >
 > **Question 2**
 >
-> Identify the step in which the atlas development libraries are obtained.
+> Identify the step in which the base packages needed to build the atlas release are installed.
 >
 > **Question 3**
 >